marijnh/Eloquent-JavaScript/11_async.md

 }
 ```

-No matter how closely together events, such as timeouts or returning
+No matter how closely together events, such as timeouts or incoming
-messenger drones, happen, a JavaScript environment will only run one
+requests, happen, a JavaScript environment will only run one program
-program at a time.
-You can think of this as it running a big loop
+at a time.
+You can think of this as it running a big loop _around_
-_around_ your program, called the event loop.
-When there's nothing to
+your program, called the event loop.
+When there's nothing to be done,
-be done, that loop is stopped.
-But as soon as events come in, they are
+that loop is stopped.
+But as soon as events come in, they are added to
-added to a queue and the corresponding code is executed one after the
+a queue and the corresponding code is executed one after the other.
-other.
-Because no two run at the same time, slow-running code might
+Because no two things run at the same time, slow-running code might
 delay the handling of other events.

 This example sets a timeout, but then dallies until after the
-timeout's intented point of time, causing the timeout to be late.
+timeout's intended point of time, causing the timeout to be late.

 ```
 let start = Date.now();